russ-bytes/russ-bytes/README.md

 > "There are no rules — only systems you haven’t hacked yet."

 ---
-👀 Currently: Building on hard mode.
-Skipped the tutorial.
+👀 Currently: Building on extreme hard mode.
+Skipped the tutorials.
 Learning in public.
-📍 Cape Town, South Africa | ⚡ Fun fact: I believe workflows should feel like spells.
+⚡ Fun fact: I believe workflows should feel like spells.